ipsita84/ising-2d-Gaussian-J/README.md

-EmB-vs-beta.cc computesthe same but for the unconstrained region B of the replica Run using bash script mutualinfo.sh.
+EmB-vs-beta.cc computesthe same but for the unconstrained region B of the replica

+disorder-gauss.cc generates a random no. from a given gaussian distribution.
+This we use as the random coupling.

+Run using bash script mutualinfo.sh.
 For example\*

 `./mutualinfo.sh <beta_min> <beta_max> <del_beta> `